sangwanannu206/End-to-End-E-Commerce-Business-Analysis-Dashboard-in-Excel/README.md

 ✔ Revenue by Payment Method
 ✔ Interactive Filters

+## Challenges & Learning
+While building this dashboard, I faced several challenges and identified areas for improvement.
+My laptop froze during the final stage, so I couldn't polish every detail, but I completed the project and learned a lot through the process.

 # Key Insights

 ### 1. Revenue is concentrated in a few product categories